 Once the general admission requirements are met by submitting official transcripts of final grades or proof of enrolment and expected completion by the deadline dates, high school applicants and transfer applicants are ranked in separate categories according to grade average(s).

-For students with less than 24 transferable credits, the high school averages will include (see here for additional information):
+For students with less than 24 transferable credits, the high school averages will include (click here for additional information under the High School course section):

 Overall Average: all Grade 11 and 12 courses except: applied design, skills, and technologies courses; career education courses; physical and health education courses; and faith-based courses.